jroof88/lightingLED/README.md

 # Sound Sensitive LEDs using Arduino #

-Simple project to creative LEDs that light up to music using an Arduino and C++!
+Simple project to create LEDs that light up to music using an Arduino and C++!

 *Materials*
 - Arduino Uno